intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Security.md

 This query parameter is not inspected by the API host and is required only for the portal functionality.

-The `apiKey` **header** parameter must also be populated and sendt in the request when using the 'Try this API' interface.
+The `api_key` **header** parameter must also be populated and sent in the request when using the 'Try this API' interface.